Andreas Zimmermann

 Andreas Zimmermann (born 28 December 1969) is a German football manager and a former player who played as a defender.
-He is the manager of Rot Weiss Ahlen.
+He has been the manager of Eintracht Trier since March, 2023.
 He began his career in his hometown of Berlin, before spending seven years playing for LR Ahlen, a team he later briefly managed.

 Playing career

 Zimmermann began his career with Hertha BSC in 1992, who signed him from local amateur club Spandauer BC.
 He made 27 appearances in the 2.
 Bundesliga in his first season, scoring three goals, and was an occasional member of the reserve team that reached the final of the DFB-Pokal.
 He scored in a quarter-final win over 1.
 FC Nürnberg, but didn't play in the final, which Hertha's reserve team lost against Bayer Leverkusen.
 Over the next two seasons, Zimmermann only made eighteen appearances for the Hertha first team, and in 1995 he crossed the city to join Union Berlin, of the Regionalliga Nordost.
 A year later he signed for LR Ahlen, an ambitious team in the Regionalliga West, and helped them to promotion to the second tier in 2000, after a playoff victory over his old club Union Berlin.
 He made 60 appearances at this level, as Ahlen finished 6th and then 8th, before he left the club in 2002.
 He then spent a season each with Rot-Weiss Essen and SC Paderborn in the Regionalliga Nord, but only made a total of 33 appearances, due in part to injury.
 He spent two seasons with 1.
 FC Kleve of the Oberliga Nordrhein, before signing for amateur side Siegfried Materborn in 2006.